NEW! Rube Goldberg Bar of Soap Video Challenge

 Community Favorite Award :

 To recognize the hard work of all students who created machines and submitted videos, a Community Favorite Award is given based on popular vote.
-Watch students’ videos at this link and vote for your favorite machine between Monday, May 1, 2017 at 9 am and Sunday, May 7, 2017 at 11:59 pm.
-Follow the directions on this link for your vote to count.
+Watch students’ videos at a link to be posted and vote for your favorite machine.
+Once the link and voting dates/times are posted, follow the directions for your vote to count.
 The entry that receives the most votes receives the award.
 Only one award per team will be granted.